PoisotLab/MetawebTransferLearning/outline.md

-In this manuscript we present a proof-of-concept using the mammalian component of the European metaweb [@Maiorano2020TetEu] to predict the Canadian mammalian metaweb using only species occurence records for the region as well as a resolved mammalian phylogeny [@Upham2019InfMam] as additional data sources (Fig 1), for which both data types/sources are easily accessible.
+In this manuscript we present a proof-of-concept using the mammalian component of the European metaweb [@Maiorano2020TetEu] to predict the Canadian mammalian metaweb using only species occurrence records for the region as well as a resolved mammalian phylogeny [@Upham2019InfMam] as additional data sources (Fig 1), for which both data types/sources are easily accessible.